PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/lite-node/monitoring.md

    - Verify your .env variables:
      - `SOURCE_RPC_URL`: Confirm that the RPC URL you've provided is valid..
      - `SIGNER_WALLET_ADDRESS`: Review your burner wallet address to ensure its correctness
-     - `SIGNER_PRIVATE_KEY`: Cross-verify your Burner private key to identify any potential issues.
+     - `SIGNER_PRIVATE_KEY`: Cross-verify your burner private key to identify any potential issues.

 ## Additional Support